x-govuk/x-govuk.github.io/app/posts/maintaining-a-list-of-govuk-services.md

 How many are there exactly though?
 The truth is, no one can answer that question.
 Whilst there are some central controls over the funding and launch of services, UK government is distributed across so many separate organisations that it’s impossible to keep track of them all.

-The Government Digital Service (GDS) used to maintain a 'register of services on a *.service.gov.uk domain', but this was closed when the [registers service was retired](https://dataingovernment.blog.gov.uk/2021/02/18/new-guidance-for-publishing-data/) in 2021.
+The Government Digital Service (GDS) used to maintain a ‘register of services on a *.service.gov.uk domain’, but this was closed when the [registers service was retired](https://dataingovernment.blog.gov.uk/2021/02/18/new-guidance-for-publishing-data/) in 2021.

 ## A community-maintained list